Disaster Manual: Section 4 - Landlord/Tenant Issues

 Repair Orders in Justice Courts

 Tex.
 Prop.
 Code § 92.0563 and Tex.
 R. Civ.
-P. 509.1 set forth procedures for suits filed in justice court by tenants requesting relief regarding the repair of residential rental property.
+P. 509.1–.9 set forth procedures for suits filed in justice court by tenants requesting relief regarding the repair of residential rental property.
 Justice courts can order repairs to leased premises, order a reduction in the tenant’s rent, award a civil penalty of one month’s rent plus $500, and assess actual damages to the tenant.
-The total judgment can be up to $20,000, excluding interest and court costs but including attorney’s fees.
+The total judgment can be up to $10,000, excluding interest and court costs but including attorney’s fees.
 This jurisdictional limit increases to $20,000 on September 1, 2020.